eadorin/target-enhancements/readme.md

 ![New Target Inticators](./img/screenshot_indicator_crosshair.png?raw=true)

-- Adds the ability to hold the &lt;Alt&gt; key down and click enemies to target them (ty to easy target)
+- Allows for easy targeting whilst holding alt.
+Also allows for alt+clicking inside an AoE to target all tokens within that AoE.
+Holding alt while placing a template will also target all tokens within that template when placed. (ty to easy target)

-- [Experimental] If a token is not selected and you're the GM, you can use the &lt;SHIFT&gt; key + mousewheel to resize tokens
+- [Experimental][need more developing] If a token is not selected and you're the GM, you can use the &lt;SHIFT&gt; key + mousewheel to resize tokens

 - Add the choice on module settings for integration with Better Target